 Around the time of your first period, your body shape will become curvier, your hips and breasts will get bigger.
-You will also notice more hair growing in new places, under your arms and around your vagina.
+You will also notice more hair growing in new places, under your arms and around your vulva.
 These are all normal changes and part of growing up.

 Many girls get their period between ages 12- 14, but it can also start earlier or later.

 Don’t worry!
 Tell a parent, friend or teacher.
 Adults or older siblings can help you to get the right information and products that you need.
-You can buy a great illustrated story book that explains the changes in your body.
+You can buy a great illustrated book that explains the changes in your body.
 Check it out here.

 You have a choice of products, take your time finding the right one, we explain more about products below.

-Pads or towels are worn inside your underwear, and stick down to hold in place.
+Pads or towels are worn inside your underwear and stick down to hold in place.
 They absorb your menstrual flow as it leaves your body.
 Change your pad every 4-6 hours and dispose of in the rubbish bin.

 Tampons are made from a cotton material and are carefully inserted into your vagina where they absorb your menstrual blood.
-They must be removed and changed every 4-8 hours.
+They must be removed and changed every 4-6 hours.
 Dispose of in the rubbish bin.

 Menstrual cups are small cups that are inserted into your vagina, like tampons.
-They collect your flow and can be worn for up to 12 hours.
+They collect your flow and can be worn risk-free for up to 12 hours.
 They are made from a very healthy material and are washable and reusable – so they are good for the environment too!
 Check Get Started With a Menstrual Cup to find out more or order yours here.